AdminRHS/oa-y-mcp-service/README.md

 # OA-Y MCP Service

-A minimal MCP service for managing courses via HTTP API.
+MCP for managing courses via HTTP API at oa-y.com.

 ---

 ## Integration as MCP Server

-You can integrate this service as an external MCP server in your platform or AI system.

-**Example configuration:**
+This service supports **two transport protocols** for MCP integration: STDIO and StreamableHTTP.

+### Mode 1: STDIO (Local/Command Line)

+For local integration with Cursor, Claude Desktop, or other MCP clients:

 ```json
 {